The Fokker-Planck equation with subcritical confinement force: Abstract

 \section{Abstract}

 We consider the Fokker-Planck equation with subcritical confinement force field which may not derive from a potential function.
-We prove the existence of an equilibrium (in the case of a general force) and we establish some (polynomial and stretch exponential) rate of convergence to the equilibrium (depending on the space to which belongs the initial datum).
-Our results improve similar results established by Toscani, Villani \cite{MR1751701} and R\"ochner, Wang \cite{MR1856277}: the force field is more general, the spaces are more general, the rates are sharper.
+We prove the existence of an equilibrium (in the case of a general force) and we establish some subgeometric rate of convergence to the equilibrium (depending on the space to which belongs the initial datum) in many spaces.
+Our results generalize similar results introduced by Toscani, Villani \cite{MR1751701} and R\"ockner, Wang \cite{MR1856277} for some forces associated to a potential and extended by Douc, Fort, Guillin \cite{MR2499863} and Bakry, Cattiaux, Guillin \cite{MR2381160} for some general forces: the spaces are more general, the rates are sharper.

 \textbf{AMS Subject Classification (2000)}: 47D06 One-parameter semigroups and linear evolution equations [See also 34G10, 34K30], 35P15 Estimation of eigenvalues, upper and lower bounds, 47H20 Semigroups of nonlinear operators [See also 37L05, 47J35, 54H15, 58D07], 35Q84 Fokker-Planck equations.